juju/docs/src/en/tools-charm-tools.md

       charm-layers [-h] [-r] [-l LOG_LEVEL] [--description] [charm]

   Inspect the layers of a built charm.
-The output is color coded.
-Each of the results in the layers section is assigned a unique color that corresponds to each file that is part of that layer.
+The output is colour coded.
+Each of the results in the layers section is assigned a unique colour that corresponds to each file that is part of that layer.

 ^# list